kaushik88/kaushik88.github.io/_posts/2016-01-05-goals-vs-systems.md

 Here's why systems are better in most cases -

+1. **State of Continuous Failure** -

+	> Goals are harder (not impossible) to achieve and systems are easier to follow.

-1. **State of Continuous Failure** - In the example of losing 20 pounds, a system-driven person feels good every time he/she hits the gym whereas a goal-focussed person exists in a state of nearly continuous failure till he/she reaches the goal.
+	In the example of losing 20 pounds, a system-driven person feels good every time he/she hits the gym whereas a goal-focussed person exists in a state of nearly continuous failure till he/she reaches the goal.
 And if the goal is not met (for whatever reason), it feels like a failure.
-This is why goals are harder to achieve and systems are easier to follow.
 A couple of places where you can relate to this -

 	*New Year Resolutions* - This is probably why most people fail at their new year resolutions or why few people are scared to set them :)